NightOwl888/ICU4N/README.md

 Install-Package ICU4N -Pre
 ```

-We have setup the project structure similar to ICU4J.
+We have setup the project structure similar to ICU4J, however this may change in the future.
 Here is a list of the packages available on NuGet:

 - [ICU4N (main package)](https://www.nuget.org/packages/ICU4N/)
 - [ICU4N.Collation](https://www.nuget.org/packages/ICU4N.Collation/)